 The principle behind this trap is quite simple.

 Take a long stick and cut it roughly in half.
 Next, carve notches on their meeting points so they loosely fit together.
 Make a larger notch in one of the sticks to make the trap more sensitive.
 Then put a small, thin stick in between these two components.
 This will serve as your trigger mechanism.
 Once the target animal takes the bait, the entire structure collapses, and the animal gets crushed beneath the deadfall weight.

 Perhaps the only disadvantage to the split stick deadfall trap is that it could easily collapse due to other factors, like the wind.
 Nonetheless, it’s a good way to practice your bushcraft trapping skills and also catch an animal in the process.

 People have been trapping since the beginning of civilization.
-Although most modern traps are now manufactured, nothing beats knowing how to make your own primitive traps for prepping and survival.
+Although most modern traps are now manufactured, nothing beats knowing how to make primitive traps for prepping and survival.

-These traps will be indispensable if and when you find yourself in a survival situation with little to no modern tools at your disposal.
+These traps will be indispensable when you find yourself in a survival situation with little to no modern tools at your disposal.

 Deadfall traps require no more than some sticks and a flat slab of rock to make.
-The Paiute, Figure 4 and Bait Stick deadfall traps are relatively easy to construct and are effective in catching small to medium-sized animals.
-They’re a good fail-safe in case you couldn’t catch a meal when hunting or fishing.
+The Paiute, Figure 4, and Bait Stick deadfall traps are relatively easy to construct and are effective in catching small to medium-sized animals.
+They’re a good fail-safe in case you can’t catch a meal when hunting or fishing.